 The remainder of this chapter comprises tables which allow the company (A) to assess level of hazard and (B) relative effectiveness of security measures.
 The tables can also be used as checklists for identification of vulnerable points so that appropriate action can be taken.
-Questions to be answered Points 1 There has been fire damage in the neighbourhood or in similar firms - possibly caused by arson 5 - definitely or probably caused by arson 10 2 There have been unexplained fires in your firm during the last 5 years (small fires that were discovered and extinguished immediately) ≤ 2 5 2 10 3 There have been burglaries in your firm during the last 5 years ≤ 2 10 2 20 4 There is a tense working atmosphere in your firm 5 - There are dismissals/redundancies coming 8 - There is high labour turnover due to a poor morale amongst employees 5 - There are disputes about working conditions 5 5 The firm's business is seasonal 2 6 The general public have access to the premises 5 7 The firm occupies buildings which are in an isolated area 5 8 The firm is situated in a disturbed urban area 10 9 The firm has premises near places where crowds gather (e.g. a football stadium, large schools, unoccupied sites which could attract large number of young people) 5 Total amount of points ·
+Questions to be answered There has been fire damage in the neighbourhood or in similar firms possibly caused by arson 5 definitely or probably caused by arson 10 There have been unexplained fires in your firm during the last 5 years (small fires that were discovered and extinguished immediately) ≤ 2 2 5 : 2 10 There have been burglaries in your firm during the last 5 years ≤ 2 2 10 >: 2 20 There is a tense working atmosphere in your firm 5 There are dismissals/redundancies coming 8 There is high labour turnover due to a poor morale amongst employ- ees 5 There are disputes about working conditions 5 The firm's business is seasonal and bulidings are left empty temporarily 2 The general public have access to the premises 5 The firm occupies buildings which are in an isolated area 5 8 The porperty is situated in area with higer criminality 10 9 The firm has premises near places where crowds gather (e. g. a football stadium, large schools, unoccupied sites which could attract large number of young people) 5 Total amount of points